For Owners

 Plans To Move Back In or Sell the Home

 If your rental is outside the city of Portland and you have ownership in 4 or fewer residential dwelling units, there is nothing you need to do in advance.
-If the rental is located in the City of Portland you will need to apply for an exemption from the Portland Housing Bureau prior to marketing your property for rent.
+If the rental is located in the City of Portland, regardless of the number of homes you own, you will need to apply for an exemption from the Portland Housing Bureau prior to marketing your property for rent.

 Property owners with rental portfolios of 5 or more rentals should also be prepared to pay relocation assistance to their tenants in the event they would like to regain possession of a property that is tenant-occupied.